mzufferey/omics/reading_notes/methods_grns_reading_notes.md

 gene regulatory network inference using SCENIC has been shown to normalize away part of these tumor- specific differences, resulting in one pan-tumor cluster of cycling cells (Aibar et al. 2017).
 Nonetheless, the unsupervised discovery of common transcriptional states remains a challenge

-SCENIC network inference to the single-cell expression matrix
+**SCENIC network inference to the single-cell expression matrix**

-.
+**.
 A transcription factor with its candidate targets is called a regulon.
-SCENIC yields a regulon-cell matrix with regulon activities across all single cells, and provides therefore an alternative dimensionality reduction.
+SCENIC yields a regulon-cell matrix with regulon activities across all single cells, and provides therefore an alternative dimensionality reduction**.
 A UMAP visualization based on the regulon-cell matrix reveals three candidate cell states in an unsupervised manner,

 ##### Xie et al. 2020

 methods are urgently needed which can separate the impact of true regulatory elements from stochastic changes and downstream effects.
-We propose the differential network flow (DNF) method to identify key regulators of progression in development or disease.
-Given the network representation of consecutive biological states, DNF quantifies the essentiality of each node by differ- ences in the distribution of network flow, which are capable of capturing comprehensive topological dif- ferences from local to global feature domains.
+We propose **the differential network flow (DNF) method to identify key regulators of progression in development or disease.** **Given the network representation of consecutive biological states, DNF quantifies the essentiality of each node by differ- ences in the distribution of network flow, which are capable of capturing comprehensive topological dif- ferences from local to global feature domains.**

 s a new approach for quantifying the essentiality of genes across networks of different biological states